-Large enterprises can build and deploy easily scalable, more resilient software for a fraction of the cost by leveraging the power of cloud computing.
+Large companies can build and deploy easily scalable, more resilient software for a fraction of the cost by leveraging the power of cloud computing.
 Cloud services that are cloud-native themselves lead the way by providing cost-effective cloud native architectures and services.
-This allows companies to concentrate more on developing apps that have improved user experiences.
-These include Amazon web services (AWS), Microsoft Azure, Google, IBM, and Oracle, and RedHat.

 A cloud native application is made up of microservices, which are self-contained building blocks that can be easily integrated into a cloud environment.
 Each microservice is self-contained in its own software container.